Rishiraj1308/CABZI/docs/POSTGRES_SCHEMA_PROMPT.md

-# Master Prompt: Generate the Cabzi PostgreSQL Schema with Prisma
+# Master Prompt: Generate the Curocity PostgreSQL Schema with Prisma

 ## 1. Project Vision & Core Concept

 **Build a complete database schema for a PostgreSQL database using the Prisma ORM.**

-The application is **"Cabzi"**, India's first unified CPR (Cure-Path-ResQ) ecosystem.
+The application is **"Curocity"**, India's first unified CPR (Cure-Path-ResQ) ecosystem.
 The schema must be robust, scalable, and production-ready to handle ride-hailing, emergency response, and financial transactions.

 The schema must support four main user roles:
 *   **Riders:** Customers who book rides.
 *   **Partners:** Drivers, Mechanics, and Hospital Admins.
 *   **Ambulance Drivers:** Individual drivers belonging to a hospital.
-*   **Admins:** Cabzi's internal team.
+*   **Admins:** Curocity's internal team.

 ## 2. Technical Requirements